WHAT IS YOGA

 Yoga has many health benefits for the mind, body and soul.
 Yoga is for everyone.

 WHY IS IT IMPORTANT

 Yoga is however not just about Asana.
 It’s much more than a set of poses, being flexible or strong and getting sweaty in a yoga studio.

 Yoga philosophy is incredibly important and relevant to our holistic health.
 Yoga can help manage stress, anxiety, depression, insomnia, digestive problems, and a whole range of issues as well as increasing physical fitness.

-Especially in modern day society with our fast paced lifesyle, we can all apply basic yoga philosophy to our daily lives.
+Especially in modern-day society with our fast-paced lifestyle, we can all apply basic yoga philosophy to our daily lives.
 I always think it’s so interesting to educate yourself about different cultures, traditions and philosophies.

 HOW TO GET STARTED

 Yoga is over 5000 years old.
 It is a tradition that began in India alongside other traditions and religions like Hinduism.
 This is why many people get confused and make the mistake yoga is not a religion just like yoga is not an exercise form.
-Yoga is a beautiful complex practice and to only know about 1 part only, the Asana is a shame.
+Yoga is a beautiful complex practice and to only know about 1 part, the Asana, is a shame.